maldoinc/wireup/docs/pages/testing.md

     * It is possible to override any service directly.
     * Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
-        * You will need to call `clear_initialized_objects()` and then override the desired service.
+        * You will need to call `container.clear_initialized_objects()` and then override the desired service.
 This will make the container use the override when the new copy of the service is being built.
-    * When using interfaces, override the interface rather than the implementation that will be injected.
+    * When using interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.

 ### Examples